-Quigley Surname Genealogy
+Quigley Surname Meaning

 Quigley is the anglicized form of the 12th century Gaelic O’Coigligh.
 O’Coigligh meant “‘descendant of Coigleach,” a nickname for an untidy person or possibly someone with long, flowing hair.

-Quigley Resources on
+Quigley Surname Resources on The Internet

-Select Quigley Ancestry
+Quigley Surname Ancestry

 Ireland.
 One Quigley sept were a branch of the Ii Fiachra clan of county Mayo which dispersed sometime in the 16th century.
 A possibly related sept was the Quigleys of Inishowen in Donegal.
 The name in fact is mainly to be found in Donegal and Derry and to some extent in Monaghan and Fermanagh where the Quigleys were the erenaghs at Clontivrin in Clones.